ucsb-cs184-f24/team02-bathroom/docs/DESIGN.md

 - Search: Navigate to the search page to find bathrooms by name, location, or rating.
 - Details: Tap on a bathroom marker or search result to view details (ratings, reviews, photos).
 - Post Review: Users can leave reviews or rate their experience.
+- Add Bathrooms: Users can add a new bathroom on the map with its details.
+- View other users: Users can view other users' accounts

 UX Design Goals
 - Simplicity: Minimalist interface with clear navigation for both users and admins.
 - Responsiveness: Optimize layouts for different screen sizes
 - Intuitiveness: Provide clear feedback for user actions

-Future Enhancements
+Future Possible Enhancements
-- Add photo upload capability for bathrooms and reviews.
 - Integrate filters for search results (e.g., cleanliness, accessibility).
+- report feature to report non-existing bathrooms